andy-byers/CalicoDB/doc/design.md

 Instead, modified pages are flushed to the WAL on commit or eviction from the cache.

 ### Tree
-CalicoDB trees are similar to table B-trees in SQLite3.
+CalicoDB trees are similar to index B-trees in SQLite3.
 Every tree is rooted on some database page, called its root page.
 The tree that is rooted on the first database page is called the schema tree.
 It is used to store a name-to-root mapping for the other trees, if any exist.